CASE STUDY / FIREFLY HEALTH

 Phase 2: New Symptom Checker alongside Rx Refills improvements

-Phase 3: Provider Search and Care Navigation (complex but high strategic value)
+Phase 3: Provider Search and Care Navigation (complex but meaningful strategic value)

 Phase 3